Chattooga County Schools 33 Middle School Rd

 Summerville, GA, 30747-5131

-The Chattooga County Board of Education meets on the 3rd Thursday of each month.
+The Chattooga County Board of Education meets on the 3rd Thursday of each month, except for May 2020, which will be held on May 14th.
 The Work Session begins at 6:00 p.m. with the Regular Session directly following.The Board of Education meets at the Chattooga County Education Center

 (Old Summerville Elementary School)

 The Chattooga County Board of Education herein establishes an educational accountability and school improvement system based upon the performance of its students and staff and the impact of its educational programs.
 The accountability system recognizes: the Georgia State Board of Education Long-Term Strategic Plan; and is based upon the Mission Beliefs and Major System Priorities of the Chattooga County Board of Education.

 In order to address the challenges and fully implement the vision articulated in the School Board’s Mission and Beliefs, there must be accountability at all levels of the organization to improve student achievement and school effectiveness.
 Accordingly, this policy describes a comprehensive accountability system for the Chattooga County Public School District.

 1. School Board’s Mission Statement